 Seriously, guys.
 This is the most important thing!
 And no, I don’t mean stay hydrated with soda or alcohol (more to come on those in a bit) but stay hydrated with, you guessed it, water.
 Good ole’, plain H20. try to drink at least eight ounces of water for each hour of the flight.
 It’s a lot of water, but it does help.
 I always carry some sort of refillable water bottle when I travel.
-I really like this brand, but this brand is also really good.
+I really like S’well Bottles, but RTIC is also a really good brand.
 They are great because you can fill them up after you go through security at the airport and avoid paying for an overpriced bottle of water.
-If you are trying to save room you might want to try one of these instead – my husband has one and he loves it.
+If you are trying to save room you might want to try a foldable bottle instead.
+My husband has one and he loves it.

 Limit Sugar Intake

 Sugar may seem like it gives you energy, which it does at first, but you will eventually go into what I call a “sugar coma”.
 Taking my own snacks on a flight keeps from grabbing junk food when I’m starving and helps limit the amount of sugar I consume.
 I like to pack almonds, KIND bars, and Kashi bars in my carry-on bag because they all contain a decent amount of protein and fiber, which will keep me sustained until my flight lands.